dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 Let's explore these settings a bit further:

-- There are two canisters defined in this file; `developer_journey_frontend` and `developer_journey_backend`.
+- There are two canisters defined in this file; `hello_world_frontend` and `hello_world_backend`.
-- The `developer_journey_backend` canister has a `main` attribute which specifies the file path of the program's core file, `main.mo`.
+- The `hello_world_backend` canister has a `main` attribute which specifies the file path of the program's core file, `main.mo`.
-- The `developer_journey_backend` canister has a `type` of 'motoko', which specifies the programming language.
+- The `hello_world_backend` canister has a `type` of 'motoko', which specifies the programming language.
 If the canister was written in Rust, this value would read 'rust'.
-- The `developer_journey_frontend` canister has a dependency of the `developer_journey_backend` canister, meaning it relies on the backend canister to be deployed and running for it to be deployed and ran.
+- The `hello_world_frontend` canister has a dependency of the `hello_world_backend` canister, meaning it relies on the backend canister to be deployed and running for it to be deployed and ran.
-- The `developer_journey_frontend` canister has a frontend endpoint of `src/developer_journey_frontend/src/index.html`, which specifies the primary frontend asset.
+- The `hello_world_frontend` canister has a frontend endpoint of `src/hello_world_frontend/src/index.html`, which specifies the primary frontend asset.
-- Additional assets for the `developer_journey_frontend` canister are specified in the `source` configuration.
+- Additional assets for the `hello_world_frontend` canister are specified in the `source` configuration.
-- Lastly, the `developer_journey_frontend` canister has a `type` of 'assets', configuring it as a frontend asset canister.
+- Lastly, the `hello_world_frontend` canister has a `type` of 'assets', configuring it as a frontend asset canister.

 ## Reviewing the default program code

 Now that we've explored the default project structure, let's take a look at the default program code located in the `main.mo` file.
-This is located in the `src/developer_journey_backend` directory.
+This is located in the `src/hello_world_backend` directory.
 We will cover frontend development and the default files located in the frontend canister directory in a later tutorial.

 New Motoko projects will always include a default, template `main.mo` file.
-To take a look at the file's default contents, open the `src/developer_journey_backend/main.mo` file in a code or text editor.
+To take a look at the file's default contents, open the `src/hello_world_backend/main.mo` file in a code or text editor.
 The code will resemble the following:

 ```
 actor {